 - 11. New and existing Shipper Users of the NTS are able to request to purchase NTS Entry Capacity products defined in the UNC for any ASEP defined in the Licence.
-Such capacity requests will be considered against the provisions of National Grid's statutory and Licence obligations and in accordance with its published methodologies. - 12.
-Overriding obligations applicable to this Statement are set out in the Gas Act and the Licence. - Specific obligations in respect of the release of Entry Capacity and relevant to this Statement are set out in Special Condition 9B of the Licence.
-Under this condition, National Grid must prepare a capacity release methodology statement (the "ECR") setting out the methodology by which National Grid will determine whether to make Entry Capacity available for sale.
-The current ECR can be found on National Grid's website. - 14.
-Specific obligations in respect of the substitution of Entry Capacity and applicable to this Statement are set out in Special Condition 9A of the Licence and are: - a.
-5(a) ensuring that .....Entry Capacity Substitution....is effected in a manner consistent with National Grid's duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence - b.
-5(b) (i) in so far as is consistent with 5(a), to ensure that Entry Capacity Substitution is effected in a manner which seeks to minimise the reasonably expected costs associated with Funded Incremental Obligated Entry Capacity, taking into account the Entry Capacity that Shippers have indicated that they will require in the future through making a financial commitment to National Grid. - 15.
-Special Condition 9A also sets out the capacity objectives that the methodologies should seek to meet.
-In addition to the criteria in paragraph 14 these objectives are: - 5(c) in so far as is consistent with 5(a) to ensure that Entry Capacity Substitution, is effected in a manner which is compatible with the physical capability of the NTS; - 5(d) in so far as is consistent with 5(a) to avoid material increases in costs including:
+Such capacity requests will be considered against the provisions of National Gas Transmission's statutory and Licence obligations and in accordance with its published methodologies. - 12.
+Overriding obligations applicable to this Statement are set out in the Gas Act and the Licence. - 13.
+Specific obligations in respect of the release of Entry Capacity and relevant to this Statement are set out in Special Condition 9.18 of the Licence.
+Under this condition, National Gas Transmission must prepare a capacity release methodology statement (the "ECR") setting out the methodology by which National Gas Transmission will determine whether to make Entry Capacity available for sale.
+The current ECR can be found on National Gas Transmission's website. - 14.
+Specific obligations in respect of the substitution of Entry Capacity and applicable to this Statement are set out in Special Condition 9.17 of the Licence and are: - a. (a) ensuring that.....Entry Capacity Substitution....is effected in a manner consistent with National Gas Transmission's duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence - b. (b) (i) in so far as is consistent with 5(a), to ensure that Entry Capacity Substitution is effected in a manner which seeks to minimise the need to make an application under Special Condition 3.13 (Funded incremental obligated capacity Re-opener and Price Control Deliverable), taking into account the Entry Capacity that shippers and, where relevant DN Operators, have indicated that they will require in the future through making a financial commitment to the licensee. - 15.
+Special Condition 9.17 also sets out the capacity objectives that the methodologies should seek to meet.
+In addition to the criteria in paragraph 14 these objectives are (as per Special Condition 9.17.9): - (c) in so far as is consistent with (a) to ensure that Entry Capacity Substitution, is effected in a manner which is compatible with the physical capability of the NTS. - (d) in so far as is consistent with (a) to avoid material increases in costs including: